 1. The Hollywood approach

-The following email from Frame.io was clearly put together by people who are rather fond of a trip to the cinema.
+The following email from Frame.io was clearly put together by people who are rather fond of the cinema.
 It’s evocative, mysterious and features graphics design that wouldn’t look out of place on a movie poster:

 Despite the design flare, this is a remarkably simple email.
 The opening text couldn’t be more straightforward, nor could the call-to-action be any clearer in describing what’s in it for me if I decide to click-through: